LazyDuchess/CarJack/README.md

 ![image](https://github.com/LazyDuchess/CarJack/assets/42678262/1dd54ef6-61a4-4376-a924-73902aef33ac)

+You can have multiple car prefabs in a single asset bundle.

 You can build the asset bundles with the `CarJack -> Build Asset Bundles` button and find the resulting asset bundles inside `CarJack.Editor/Build`.
 Copy the `.carbundle` files from here into your BepInEx plugins folder to see them in-game - the other files can be safely ignored.

 If `DeveloperMode` is enabled in this mod's BepInEx configuration file you can also reload car bundles in-game to test changes.